We show you how to boil a lobster and enjoy New Year’s Eve.

 Another common mistake is adding to the cooking time just because you are cooking more than 1-2 lobsters in the pot.
 Many people mistakenly boil a 2.5 lb crustacean twice as long as a 1 1/4 lb lobster.
 For timing, use the individual weights, not the total weight of all lobsters being cooked.

-Lobster is ready when the shell is entirely red.
+The lobster is ready when the shell is entirely red.
 When properly cooking lobster, the meat becomes a creamy white color all the way through.
-The internal temperature should read about 135-140 degrees F. Remember, when you take your lobsters out of the pot they will continue to cook.
+The internal temperature should read about 135-140 degrees F. Remember when you take your lobsters out of the pot they will continue to cook.
 To stop the cooking process, put them in a bowl of ice water.

-If you overcook them, your going to be eating tough lobster.
+If you overcook them, you’re going to be eating tough lobster.
 If you under-cook them you can always heat them up.
-The reason many people believe larger ones are tough is because they overcook them.
+The reason many people believe larger ones are tough is that they overcook them.
 Just bring your pot back to a rolling boil and regulate the heat.